 Anywho, what does this have to do with the price of tea in China?

 Only that if you plan on buying anything other than whole life insurance, know what you’re buying.
 Some universal life policies are like burning matches.
 You have to handle them very carefully or else you get burned.
-Anywho, assuming you know what you want, you can use my new Quote and Apply service, which is free, to apply for either low cost term insurance or universal life insurance.
+Anywho, you can learn more in the Universal Life Insurance: Everything You Need To Know section of this website.